Batmanabcdefg/AbaqusTraining/03_Lesson/readme.tex.md

 		  4,     12,     13,     16,     15
 		  5,     13,     14,     17,     16

-These are shell elements of type S4, and these elements are grouped into the element set P2.
-The shell section properties are defined by specifying the thickness:
+Here, we defined 4 shell elements of type <em> S4 </em>.
+In each line, the first integer refers to the element label ID (in this case, specified as 1).
+Subsequent integers specify the ordering of the nodes of the 4-noded shell element.
+As we define each element, it is grouped into an element set <em> ELSET </em> called <em> P2 </em>.

+## Element property

+The required element property is the one that describes a shell-type stress-state.
+For the <em> S4 </em> hex element, this is specified using keyword <em> *SHELL SECTION </em>.
+The next required line is the specified shell thickness:

 	*SHELL SECTION, ELSET=P2, MATERIAL=M2
 	0.1

+## Material definition

-The material for the table is M2, specified as follows:
+The material for the shell elements is defined using the keyword <em> *MATERIAL </em>:

 	*MATERIAL, NAME=M2
 	*ELASTIC
 	1000.,0.3

+The material is linear elastic, defined using the keyword <em> *ELASTIC </em>.
+The elastic modulus is $E = 1000$ and Poisson's ratio is $\nu = 0.3$.
+We must specify a name for this material (<em> M2 </em>).

+## Surface definition

-Next, we will define the bottom and top surfaces of the table:
+Surfaces are used in contact interactions.
+Here, we will define the bottom and top surfaces of the table:

 	**********************************************************************
 	** Define bottom surface of table